Monday, March 11, 2013

 2017 Indoor S.Finals

-Once the middle point between the bowls is found, you move your heel left or right as you point the toe line (toward the jack) at exactly 90 degrees.
-It may seem difficult but forgot about the jack and think of the line between the two bowls and 90 degrees outward from you.
+It may seem difficult but forget about the jack and think of the line between the two bowls and the 90 degrees outward from you where your shoe points.

-I am going to mention a problem at this point because it is important.
-In the sport of petanque the balls are completely round but in lawn bowls the bowls may not be round in the way the bowl is sitting.
-But if the bowl is sitting against the Bias you must find the point on the bowls which represents the closest point of that bowl to your jack. (ofcourse this is where the umpire will be measuring it. ( and not your 90 degree line looking toward the bowl).
+But if the bowl is sitting on one of the Bias labels then you can be sure the bowls are round. (the running surface is round) (of course this is where the umpire will be measuring it.
 Although you may, like in photo 2 (below), find it necessary to use different parts of each bowl for your measurement (because of the bias the final measure by the unpire will be that side of the bowl closer to the jack .
 (Update May 2017 to add photo of Claire Johnston of Scotland during her 2017 Indoor Mixed Pairs Semi-Finals as she is checking which bowl is shot with her foot and this method of measurement. (as it was Game over, the Umpire was called following her verification during this indoor game)

 In the pictures below we see that the bowl on the right (measurer left) is closer because one notices that more of the jack is on that side of the 90 degree line.
 I have learned that, in time and practice, you can see which bowl is shot to within fraction of a jack (In the photo (3) the 90 degree line passes to the left of the centre of the jack, this is the difference in the measure.
 (1/4 jack width for the bowl on the right) .
 Remember, the closer the 90 degree line passes to the center of the jack the closer the measurement will be or the distance will be the same)